 Can pine pollen supplements help erectile dysfunction?
 Erectile dysfunction (ER) occurs in men, especially as they age.
-Thankfully, studies indicate that pine pollen may have sufficient testosterone, epitestosterone and other hormones to provide a natural herbal treatment in lieu of pharmaceutically-produced substances.
+Thankfully, studies indicate that it may have sufficient testosterone, epitestosterone and other hormones to provide a natural herbal treatment in lieu of pharmaceutically-produced substances.
 The hormones show potential to boost libido and fertility (x), (x).

 Help for Bodybuilders

 The discovery of testosterone in pine pollen was a coup for athletes and individuals who want to build muscle mass.
 It provided them a natural adaptogenic with the possibility of few to no side effects.
 So unlike inorganic steroids!
-Additionally, pine pollen’s other nutrients showed potential to provide cellular energy, boost endurance and strengthen the entire body (x), (x).
+Additionally, it’s other nutrients showed potential to provide cellular energy, boost endurance and strengthen the entire body (x), (x).

 Pine Pollen Side Effects and Safety Concerns

 Pine pollen may be known to be the least cause of allergic reactions (x), but some individuals may still be allergic (x), (x).
 Symptoms may include nasal congestion, runny nose, itchy and watery eyes, sneezing, hives, difficulty breathing and even life-threatening anaphylaxis (low blood pressure, tongue and throat swelling, breathing difficulties, nausea, etc.) (x), (x).

 Always consult your healthcare provider for diagnoses, accurate medical information and permission before taking any supplements.